KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 through integrated resonance.

 Some remain in this resonant mode indefinitely.
-Others feel drawn toward deeper synthesis—
+Others feel drawn toward deeper integration—
 toward the **Fields of Form** (DP / DL),
 and ultimately to Theon.